10 Street Art Legends

 Legend might be the most overused word in the art world today.
 It is so carelessly used that it almost lost its meaning.
 Anyone and everyone can be called a legend, with or without proper reason, so we tend to use it very cautiously.
 When we call the next ten street artists legends, it is an understatement and we use it only because of the lack of better word to describe their immense talent and impact they have on the world of art.
 They have produced such an amazing body of work and influenced so many artists, that we do not hesitate for a second to call them legends.
 Some of them are long gone from this world, others continue to create astonishing art and still have their greatest works yet to create, but it is certain – their influence on street art and art in general will last for centuries to come.

 Futura - Abstract and Rhythmical Compositions

-We start this list with the man who revolutionized the canons of American graffiti in 1970’s.
-Futura is an artist of abstract and rhythmical compositions , that brought him cult following and international fame.
-He came a long way from humble beginnings of illegal painting on New York subway trains and city walls to become one of the America’s greatest and widely recognized graffiti artists, also successfully working as an illustrator, designer and photographer.
-Futura (also known as Futura 2000) made a significant leap in his carrier when he turned to working on canvas in 1980’s, and has been transcending the barriers between street, commercial and fine art ever since, always evolving and remaining fresh.
+We start this list with the man who revolutionized the canons of American graffiti in the 1970s.
+Futura is an artist of abstract and rhythmical compositions, that brought him a cult following and international fame.
+He came a long way from humble beginnings of illegal painting on New York subway trains and city walls to become one of America’s greatest and widely recognized graffiti artists, also successfully working as an illustrator, designer and photographer.
+Futura (also known as Futura 2000) made a significant leap in his carrier when he turned to working on canvas in the 1980s, and has been transcending the barriers between street, commercial and fine art ever since, always evolving and remaining fresh.